-Automation Rules allow you to choose from a set of triggers and actions how your leads should be managed, where they should go, or who should be notified.
+Automation Rules allow you to choose from a set of triggers and actions to automate creating tasks, sending emails, setting reminders, or moving pipeline stages.

-Using Automation Rules alongside your day-to-day operations allows sellers to focus their energy on potential customers, rather than getting lost in lead management and prioritization based on gut feeling.
+Using Automation Rules alongside your day-to-day operations allows sellers to focus their energy on potential customers rather than getting lost in pipeline management and prioritization based on gut feeling.

 In this article, we will walk through the ins and outs of managing your personal (or your team's) Automation Rules, including:

 Things to Know About Automation Rules

 Self-Created Automation Rules don't work retroactively.
 Just as a row of dominoes needs something to start the chain reaction, a rule will only be executed if the activity is triggered after the rule is set active.